IMS-MAXIMS/openMAXIMS/README.md

 #openMAXIMS functionality

-The latest generation of our full MAXIMS suite will become openMAXIMS, our first open source software product.
+The latest generation of our full MAXIMS suite has become openMAXIMS, our first open source software product.
 It has the same rich functionality and currently includes:

 A full Patient Administration System designed for the NHS, including support for: